Sole Proprietors: File Your Taxes With Confidence

 Bottom Line Up Front

-- In addition to annual income tax, sole proprietors also need to estimate quarterly taxes.
+- In addition to annual income tax, sole proprietors need to estimate quarterly taxes.

-- Sole proprietors need to report income and deductions correctly to avoid tax penalties.
+- Sole proprietors must report income and deductions correctly to avoid tax penalties.

-- There are a variety of IRS forms sole proprietors need to familiarize themselves with.
+- There are a variety of IRS forms sole proprietors need to be familiar with.

 Time to Read